 I would like to see MPs spending more time in their constituencies and being answerable to the people who elected them.
 It would make people less inclined to moan about ‘politics’ and less likely to dismiss them as being a bunch of sweaty men in ties exchanging verbal barbs in the House of Commons.

 X Marks the Box is not an expert’s book or an insider’s book.
 It’s a book by and for the informed citizen, which aims to cut through the waffle, the disillusionment and the disappointment.
 By the end of it, the disenfranchised voter should feel that there is some point to it all.
 They may even be excited about politics again.
 And they may find themselves actually looking forward to the 2010 General Election.

 Our guest writer is Daniel Blythe.
 ‘X Marks the Box’ is published on 4 March 2010

 • Download it for free at www.xmarksthebox.co.uk until 3 March 2010Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.